 What’s even more interesting, is that GLI’s employee, Amanda Mazzocchi, who performed the pigmentation procedure on Good Morning America, later left GLI to open her own company and now claims she “pioneered the SMP process” in 2011.

 SCALP AESTHETICS entered in 2012, with Bryce Cleveland also claiming he is the first and “creator.”
-Scalp Aesthetics was merely a website in mid 2012 and just attempting to break into this field.
-In 2011, Weston brought in a young man whom was a previous client of Weston’s to train in scalp pigmentation.
+Scalp Aesthetics was merely a website in mid-2012 and just attempting to break into this field.
+In 2011, Weston brought in a young man who was a previous client of Weston’s to train in scalp pigmentation.

 After he was served with a Do Not Compete complaint, Mr. Anzalone fled to Rochester, NY where he was promptly employed by Scalp Aesthetics, assuming under some previously negotiated lump-sum monetary enticement.

 Mr. Cleveland was advised by Weston’s intellectual property counsel that Anzalone executed a Do Not Compete with Artistry Concepts.
 However, Cleveland denied that Anzalone worked for him even though photos supplied by a private investigator as required by the court proved differently.
 After winning the suit, a worldwide Do Not Compete court injunction was issued against Anzalone.
 Anzalone (Taylor) claims to this day that Weston attempted to sue him.
 There, in fact, was a world-wide court injunction.
 In addition, Anzalone was ordered to pay for Weston’s court and attorney’s costs for over $60,000.